hxdevlover/archinstall/README.md

 A shell script to make installing arch easier.

 Use scripts after chroot to /mnt.
+It means you MUST install base system with pacstrap to /mnt.